 Herbal Remedies for Inflammatory Bowel Disease (IBD)

-Herbal remedies can help treat Inflammatory Bowel Disease (IBD).
+Herbal remedies can help treat Inflammatory Bowel Disease (IBD) in dogs.

 Despite a ravenous appetite, Zack the Australian Shepherd becomes ill when he tries to eat a regular meal.
 A year ago he was chubby, but now his ribs show through a perpetually shedding coat of dull, dry fur.